sVinit108/Analysis-of-Predictive-Maintenance-dataset/README.md

 ## Project Context

-This project was developed as part of an **internal hackathon**.
+This project was developed as part of an **internal College hackathon**.
-I received **special appreciation from the instructor** for:
-- Clarity of explanation
-- Depth of subject understanding
+I received special appreciation from the instructor for Clarity of explanation and Depth of subject understanding
-- Effectiveness in presenting data-driven insights

 ---